mattrussell2/gradescope-autograder/README.md

 # Gradescope Autograding Setup
 Gradescope is great tool for autograding assignments.
 However, there is still a substantial amount of infrastructure required to deploy and run an autograder on gradescope.
-This document provides instructions for setting up an autograder on Gradescope which usesour in-house autograding framework for `C/C++` code.
+This document provides instructions for setting up an autograder on Gradescope which uses our in-house autograding framework for `C/C++` code.
 Setup from start to finish is intended to take roughly 30 minutes.
 If you have any questions, please reach out to me at `mrussell@cs.tufts.edu`